 Symbols included in illustrations refer to measurements or procedures.
 Before diagnosing a problem, familiarize yourself with each symbol.
-Refer to "CONNECTOR SYMBOLS" (GI-14) and "Key to Symbols Signifying Measurements or Procedures" (GI-35).
+Refer to "CONNECTOR SYMBOLS" GI-14.
+Refer to "Key to Symbols Signifying Measurements or Procedures", GI-35.

 4) Action items

 Next action for each test group is indicated based on result of each question.
 Test group number is shown in the left upper portion of each test group.